roconnorr/pubg-compare/README.md

 # pubg-compare
 React web app for comparing the statistics of multiple pubg players using https://pubgtracker.com/site-api

 View a Live Version of the site at: http://www.pubg-com.me/

+If the live site is returning player not found for any player, check the status of the api at pubgtracker.com.
+It might currently be disabled.

 # Info
 Work in progress.
 Start redis and then run server.js for the api wrapper.
 See inside pubg-compare-frontend for info on